- It’s Lent and grocery stores are featuring fish.

 - Canned tuna is not the least expensive fish.

 Most fish are low in fat and cholesterol and a good source of protein, which makes them a good choice for a healthy diet.
+Going fishing with one of these reels is always fun.
 Oil-rich fish, such as salmon, trout, mackerel, herring and sardines, are an excellent source of Omega-3 fatty acids, which are essential to our diet and reduce the risk of heart attacks.

 So what am I going to buy?
 I don’t need the extra calories and fat that comes with the breaded fish, but I can’t use 10 pounds of Pollock either.
 I will probably buy a couple of packages of the imitation crab meat which is Pollock that has been processed and flavored.
 I’ll use it to make a sandwich filling or add it to pasta salad.
 Since the shrimp price is good for that size shrimp, I’ll buy a pound to keep on hand for a super fast, no work appetizer.
 Although it is not advertised, I bet I can get a pound of Pollock for under $2.50/pound which I will bake in the oven with some seasonings and bread crumbs.
 I am going to keep looking for a good price for salmon.